-So you know how to rotate in GW2 PvP and play the role that your team needs, but do you win your fights and provide your team presence when they need it?
-Contrary to popular belief, the top stats award at the end of a match does not indicate who is doing most of the work on the team, but rather it provides a vague idea of who is doing which job.
+You may know how to rotate in GW2 PvP and play the role that your team needs, but do you win your fights and provide your team presence when they need it?
 If you haven’t already read the post on what roles and rotations are in PvP, I suggest reading the What Is Rotation and Knowing Your Role article first.
 However, in this article I plan to go further into detail about what players should do once they rotate to the right fights.
 These are the most effective tools for giving your team presence in Guild Wars 2 PvP.

 The first playstyle that everyone should get comfortable with is all about aggression.
 Getting kills efficiently consists of focusing a target with your team or low targets to get that kill as fast as possible.
 Time is extremely important in conquest, so not only is it important to win your fights but also to win them as fast as possible.
 Obviously this requires a bit of risk but with experience and practice, taking those risks can be done in an educated manner.
 The best way to do this is to find convenient keybinds for the Take Target and Call Target keybinds.
 Usually mouse buttons are useful for this because you can be pressing skills immediately after changing target, but if your mouse lacks excess buttons you can use shift commands.